LouisMazel/maz-ui/packages/changelogen-monorepo/README.md

 ### Migration from Lerna

 1. Keep your existing `lerna.json` (optional)
-2. Create a `changelogen.config.ts` with your versioning strategy
+2. Create a `changelog.config.ts` with your versioning strategy
 3. Replace `lerna version` with `clm release`
 4. Use your package manager to publish (e.g., `pnpm publish -r`)

-## 🦊 GitLab Configuration
+## 🦊 GitLab CI/CD Configuration

 ### Personal Access Token